relari-ai/continuous-eval/docs/src/content/docs/metrics/Code/Deterministic/sql_syntax_match.md

 ## Definitions

-**SQL Syntax Match** evaluates the syntactic equivelance between generated SQL queries and a set of ground truth queries.
+**SQL Syntax Match** evaluates the syntactic equivalence between generated SQL queries and a set of ground truth queries.
 The strict comparison can tolerate formatting changes.

 ## Example Usage